 Many DWC growers have had their crops ruined by crappy hydroponics nutrients.

-But when DWC reverse osmosis water temperatures are in the optimal range (67-71°F), and you’re using quality marijuana-specific hydroponics nutrients such as Sensi Grow and Sensi Bloom base nutrients that automatically adjust pH, you won’t find a better growing system for creating monster marijuana plants.
+When DWC reverse osmosis water temperatures are in the optimal range (67-71°F), and you’re using quality marijuana-specific hydroponics nutrients such as Connoisseur base nutrients that automatically adjust pH, you get a high-powered growing system for creating huge buds faster.